The Red Husky, also known as the red Siberian Husky, is renowned for its mischievous nature, drive, and energy.

 Exercise

 Ensure you properly exercise your dog.
-They are very active dogs and require lots of exercise; a daily requirement of 2 hours of exercise.
+They are very active dogs and require lots of exercise, a daily requirement of 2 hours.

 Leash training is also essential for this dog breed.
 This is because of their stubborn and mischievous nature.

-They should be adequately trained and be able to come back to you when called to do so.
+They should be adequately trained and be able to return to you when called.
 The Red Husky makes a good running mate.

-Exercising them is good for them because it keeps them from getting bored and tempted to destroy things.
+Exercising them is good because it keeps them from getting bored and tempted to destroy things.

-The rest of their exercise for the day can occur during playtime outdoors or via conversational games with you.
+The rest of their daily exercise can occur during playtime outdoors or via conversational games with you.

 Training